 The basis for this is the procedure described above and the use of suitable tools that make this diversity of variants manageable.
 Involve those affected in these decisions, establish change management.
 Site planning always leads to change.
 Change is a management responsibility.

-Relocation your manufacturing plant to a new site can be one of the most time-consuming processes because it affects a very large number — if not all — areas of the company.
+Relocation your manufacturing plant to a new site can be one of the most costly and time-consuming processes because it affects a very large number — if not all — areas of the company.
 Each department has different concerns, requirements and established workflows that they have perfected over time.
 Redesigning an optimal site is an opportunity to improve these processes and structures sustainably.
 Therefore, don’t just put together a ready-made plan in a boardroom and assume it will work.
-Site planning is one of those tasks where you should work closely with those people on the ground who add value to their production and logistics processes.
+Site planning is one of those tasks where you should work closely with those people on the ground who add value to their production and logistics processes

 “There’s only one thing potentially more frustrating than an unstructured relocation to a new facility: having to set everything up a second time in your new site because you hadn’t worked out a solid concept beforehand or hadn’t bothered to communicate with your team about it.”